Long range dependence of heavy tailed random functions: Introduction

-where $C(t)=\cov(X_0, X_t)$, $t\in T$.
+where $C_X(t)=\cov(X_0, X_t)$, $t\in T$.
 There are also other definitions e.g. in terms of spectral density of $X$ being unbounded at zero, growth comparison of partial sums (Allan sample variance), the order of the variance of sums going to infinity, etc., see the modern reviews in \cite{GiraitisKoulSurg12}, \cite{beran:kulik:2013}, \cite{Samorod16} for processes and \cite{Lavancier06} for random fields.
 All these approaches are not equivalent to each other.

 More importantly, there is no unified approach to define long memory property if $X$ is heavy tailed, that is with infinite variance.
 Many authors use the phenomenon of phase transition in certain parameters of the field (such as stability index, Hurst index, heaviness of the tails, etc.) regarding their different limiting behaviour.
-To give just few examples, we mention \cite{sly:heyde:2008} for the subordinated heavy-tailed Gaussian time series whereas \cite{Samorod04}, \cite{RoySam08} and \cite{Roy10} consider the extreme value behaviour of partial maxima of stable random processes and fields and a connection with their ergodic properties.
+To give just a few examples, we mention \cite{sly:heyde:2008} for the subordinated heavy-tailed Gaussian time series whereas \cite{Samorod04}, \cite{RoySam08}, \cite{Roy10}, \cite{Owada2015MaximaOL}, \cite{samorodnitsky2019} consider the extreme value behaviour of partial maxima of stable random processes and fields and a connection with their ergodic properties.
+In \cite[p.
+76]{DehlPhil02}, the short or long memory for stationary time series is defined by using different limits in functional limit theorems.
 Papers \cite{DamPaul17,Paul16} analyze different measures of dependence (such as $\alpha$-spectral covariance) for linear random fields with infinite variance lying in the domain of attraction of a stable law.
 Those are used to define various types of memory and prove corresponding limit theorems for partial sums.
-The drawback of all these approaches is that they are often statistically not tractable and tailored for a particular class of random functions.